Systems Engineering Expert Witnesses

-A systems engineering expert witness is typically a licensed professional engineer with a degree in systems engineering, and/or extensive experience and expertise in a related engineering discipline.
+Systems engineering expert witness candidates are typically licensed professional engineers with degrees in systems engineering, and/or extensive experience and expertise in a related engineering discipline.
 Most often the expert witness chosen is member of an industry organization such as the Institute of Industrial and Systems Engineers (IISE), International Council on Systems Engineering (INCOSC), and/or IEEE.

 Systems engineering ensures that all aspects of a system are considered and integrated into a whole.
 Systems engineering overlaps with other disciplines such as industrial engineering, process systems engineering, mechanical engineering, manufacturing engineering, software engineering, structural engineering, electrical engineering, aerospace engineering, civil engineering and project management.

-Litigation support by a systems engineering expert witness could include an investigation, reverse engineering, expert reports, expert opinion, and courtroom testimony.
+Litigation support by a systems engineering expert witness could include investigations, reverse engineering, research and authoring expert reports, providing expert opinions, and testimony at deposition and at trial.
 In a high-profile case, or litigation involving a significant financial stake, a law firm may request a testifying expert with prior expert witness experience.
 An engineering expert witness needs to not only have the requisite substantive expertise but must also possess the ability to explain technology to lay people such as judge and jury.

 Please Note: All Cahn Litigation expert witness searches are customized to attorneys' precise specifications and preferences.
 Attorneys are encouraged to discuss search parameters with a Cahn search specialist.